Guardian 26 Kids Bike Review

 52″ Tall 8 yo on Guardian 20 Large vs. Guardian 26

-Side by side comparison of 8 year old on Guardian 20" large and Guardian 26" bike
+Side by side comparison of 52" tall rider on Guardian 20" large and Guardian 26"

-She is certainly on the small end of the Guardian 26, but preferred it to the smaller bike she’s been riding.
-For many kids transitioning from Guardian 20″ LARGE bikes, the Guardian 26″ will be a great next bike.
+She is certainly on the small end of the Guardian 26 and a bit stretched out, but she loved this bigger bike from the moment she hopped on and preferred it to the smaller bike she’d been riding.
+For many kids transitioning from Guardian 20″ large bikes, the Guardian 26″ will be a great next bike.

-Side by side comparison of how the Guardian 26 fits a 10-year-old and a 13-year-old
+Side by side comparison of 55" and 59.5" tall riders on the Guardian 26 inch kids bike

 Considering kids this age often go through major growth spurts, it’s important to consider how long they will fit on the bike.
-The Guardian 26″ allows smaller riders like our 52″ tall 8-year-old tester to fit on the bike, but could quickly become too small for older riders.
+This will depend, for the most part, on how quickly they grow.

-Side by side comparison of 56" tall 10 year old on Guardian 26 and woom 6 kids bikes
+Side by side comparison of 52" and 63.4" tall riders on the Guardian 26 inch kids bike

-To be fair, Guardian clearly states that their max recommend height range for their bike is 64″, but they do recommend ages 10 to 15.
-Based on our tests, we would lower the age ranges to 8 to 12 (depending on your child’s height).
-In order to allow for room for growth, we wouldn’t recommend purchasing the Guardian 26 for a child taller than 55″.
+Guardian states that their recommended height range for their bike is 54″ to 64″, and recommends ages 10 to 14.
+Based on our tests, we would lower the age range to 8 to 12 (depending on your child’s height) and recommend heights 52″ – 64″.

 Guardian 26″ vs. Guardian 24″

-With similar seat heights, the Guardian 24″ is also an option for riders moving up from a 20″.
-While their differences in seat heights can be deceiving, the Guardian 26″ has a larger frame as well as larger wheels compared to the Guardian 24″.
+The Guardian 24″ is also an option for riders moving up from a smaller 20″ bike.
+The Guardian 26″ has a larger frame as well as larger wheels compared to the Guardian 24″.
 The larger frame makes the Guardian 26″ a more spacious and comfortable fit for taller riders compared to the Guardian 24″.

 56″ Tall 10 yo on Guardian 26 and Guardian 24